 Relationship with colleagues

 Some of us are very fortunate that we enjoy the company of our colleagues and even spend time with them as friends outside of the workplace.
 Sadly, others may not experience this within the workplace.
 You must remember that you are spending a significant amount of time with your colleagues and therefore you will need to actually get on with them and have the ability to work with them.
 Of course, office politics are common in the workplace, but in order to be happy in your role, both you and your colleagues will need to be extremely tolerant of each other.
 If this does not happen, you may want to find an environment where the personality fit is better.
 A bad relationship with colleagues could even lead to a case of bullying.
 Your confidence will be severely knocked if others purposely make your life difficult.
 The longer you let this happen for, the worse the situation can get.

 Physical and mental health

 Most people enjoy a challenging and busy role within a business.
-However, too much stress can seriously affect your work and more importantly, your health.
+However, too much stress can seriously affect your work and, more importantly, your health.
 If you feel constantly stressed and find it difficult to wind down in an evening or weekend, your job certainly is not doing you any favours.
-You can only do so much before you inevitably crash, which could be even more damaging to your workload.
+You can only do so much before you inevitably burn out, which could be even more damaging to your workload.
 You also need to ensure that you are successfully getting enough sleep and allowing time away from your desk during breaks and lunch hours.
-If you fail to fall asleep and constantly feel under stress to the point where it is unhealthy, it could be time where you should throw in the towel and begin your job search.
+If you fail to fall asleep and constantly feel under stress to the point where it is unhealthy, it could be time to throw in the towel and begin your job search.

 No longer utilising your skills or a lack of development